XelaLord/TWFingerprintLogin/README.txt

 This system uses an arduino and a fingerprint scanner to automate the student meeting sign in process.
-It has the capability to enroll (register) students fingerprints, to identify a students fingerprint, automatically update a google attendance spreadsheet to say that student has sign in or out, and to clear all fingerprints off of the scanner at the end of a season.
+It has the capability to enroll (register) students fingerprints, to identify a students fingerprint, automatically update a google attendance spreadsheet to say that student has signed in or out, and to clear all fingerprints off of the scanner at the end of a season.
 This involves python scripts, arduino scripts, and interfacing with the Google Drive API.

 SECTION 2: Scripts
-There are 5 scripts of importance in this system Enroll.py
+There are 5 important scripts
+Enroll.py
 SignIn.py
 Reset.py
 ListSpreadsheets.py
 Scanner.ino

-Firstly ListSpreadsheets.py does pretty much what it says on the tin, it finds all the spreadsheets the Google Service account has access to, displays the names and other relevant info, and saves that data to the List_of_Spreadsheets.txt file.
+Firstly, ListSpreadsheets.py does pretty much what it says on the tin, it finds all the spreadsheets the Google Service account has access to, displays the names and other relevant info, and saves that data to the List_of_Spreadsheets.txt file.
 This is designed make it easier to access the desired spreadsheet.
 (See section 4)

-Now that that is out of the way, Letís dive into the other 4 scripts.
+Now that that is out of the way, Let‚Äôs dive into the other 4 scripts.
 There is one script uploaded onto the arduino, and 3 python scripts each with their own unique functionality.
 Enroll.py is used to enroll new students fingerprints onto the scanner